mlangumier/prismic-ts/README.md

 - Page region
 - Page City: related to 1 region
-- Page Thematique: has its own tag
+- Page thematic: has its own tag
-- Page Experience: has thematique tag(s) and region(s) + city(ies)
+- Page Experience: has thematic tag(s) and region(s) + city(ies)

 ## (bonus) Researches

 Goal: Each navigation adds a search-filter:
-Show Regions -> show Thematiques of selected Region -> show Experiences in Thematique of selected Region -> etc.
+Show Regions -> show thematics of selected Region -> show Experiences in thematic of selected Region -> etc.

 ### Issues